-As you are confined in a RV which is much smaller than a standard house, you must realize safety detectors will be activated much sooner than in a residential house, due to there being much less air volume.
+As you are confined in a RV which is much smaller then a standard house, you must realize safety detectors will be activated much sooner then a residential house, due to there being much less air volume.

-Each of the 3 listed detectors have its own manual and instructions sheet, providing more information for it's use and maintenance.

-More information is available in the owners material supplied by the manufacturer of the detector.
-Life time of the detector is 5 years, and needs to be replaced as per manufactures instructions, in the user's guide.
+Each listed detector has it's own manual and instructions sheet, providing more information for it's use and maintenance.
+Life time of the detector is 5 years, and needs to be replaced as per manufacturers instructions, in the user's guide.